Pleural and Lung Cancer

 He also has initiated extensive laboratory research in the areas of lung carcinoma and esophageal malignancy.
 He took the lead in a National Institute of Health SPORE grant trial that explored completely resected Stage 1B-IIIA non-small cell lung cancer.

 Dr. Weyant has been involved in a wide range of thoracic surgeries, including lung transplants.

 His laboratory work has led to multiple presentations at various medical conferences regarding his lung cancer research.
 He also has received several excellence-in-teaching awards, mentoring multiple surgery residents pursuing research fellowships.

 He has been lauded for his research in the early detection of lung cancer, along with his work in the Colorado community to raise awareness of the impact of lung cancer.
 He was quoted extensively in a Second Opinion column for Cancer Network, where he discussed lymph node involvement in early stage non-small cell lung cancer.

 Weyant spent his earlier years in New York, where he first attended Syracuse University and then Mount Sinai School of Medicine of New York University.
 He did an internship and completed his residency program at Presbyterian Hospital (Cornell campus).

 He finished his thoracic surgery fellowship at Memorial Sloan-Kettering Cancer Center before coming to Colorado as an assistant professor in 2005.
 He was promoted to Associate Professor at Colorado in 2010.

-Disclaimer: Michael Weyant has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Michael Weyant has no professional affiliation with Asbestos.com.